Abdulaziz al-Omari: September 10

-They stayed in their hotel room for two hours, until 8 p.m., when al-Omari made a four-minute phone call from a nearby Pizza Hut's pay phone to a phone belonging to Marwan al-Shehhi, who would hijack United Airlines Flight 175.
-Five minutes later, at a restaurant named Pizzeria Uno, the two withdrew $80 from an ATM.
-They then drove back to the Pizza Hut, where a second pay phone call was placed at 8:50.
-They decided to go to Walmart, but got lost and went to a gas station to ask for directions.
-In a video recorded at the gas station, Atta has a piece of paper in his hand and shows it to al-Omari, and then they leave.
-At the Walmart, the two purchased a six-volt battery converter for an unknown reason.
+They stayed in their hotel room for two hours, until 8 p.m., when al-Omari made a four-minute phone call from a nearby Pizza Hut's pay phone to a phone belonging to Marwan al-Shehhi, who would hijack United Airlines Flight 175, and sometime between 8-9 p.m. that night, Atta and Al-Omari ate their last meal, a vegetarian pizza, at the Pizza Hut, and were there for approximately 15 minutes.
+At 8:31 p.m, their car was photographed at a KeyBank ATM.
+Ten minutes later, at 8:41 p.m., at a restaurant named Pizzeria Uno, the two withdrew $80 from an ATM and were also photographed by the ATM's camera.
+They then drove back to the Pizza Hut, where a second pay phone call was placed at 8:50 p.m.
+At 9:15 PM, the duo were seen at a Jetport Gas Station on CCTV Camera.
+Seven minutes later, at 9:22 p.m., Atta was photographed at Walmart, but it is not known if he bought anything that night.
 Staff of the Walmart said that weeks earlier, Atta had bought a box cutter there, but this is uncorroborated.
-The two then returned to the Comfort Inn, where they stayed for hours.
+The two then returned to the Comfort Inn, where they stayed at for the rest of the night.